ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .slide: data-background-image="images/gcip_diagram_0.svg"-->

 The way that generated pipelines work, is that, in our ci config file, where we've been defining our testing jobs,

+> TODO: Cut this section if there isn't time?

 ------
 <!-- .slide: data-background-image="images/gcip_diagram_1.svg"-->